SAP/ai-assisted-github-actions/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/ai-assisted-github-actions)](https://api.reuse.software/info/github.com/SAP/ai-assisted-github-actions)

-# AI-Assisted GitHub Actions
+# AI-assisted GitHub Actions

 _Automate your PR workflow with GitHub Actions powered by SAP AI Core.
 Get instant summaries and reviews—no more manual grunt work._

-Hey rudeGPT, review my Pull Request for “AI-assisted GitHub Actions”!
+Hey rudeGPT, review my Pull Request for "AI-assisted GitHub Actions"!

 > Using AI to automate PR reviews, huh?
 Sounds like a bunch of nerds got tired of doing their jobs and decided to make a robot do it.
 But hey, if it works, it works.
 Just don't come crying to me when Skynet takes over and your precious AI starts rejecting all your PRs...